 Previously Opened for Public Viewing

-The Davao property had previously attracted significant public interest, especially around the former president's birthday.
-In fact, the family had at one point considered opening the house for public viewing, drawing crowds of supporters and tourists alike.
-The residence, situated in a residential subdivision, represented a piece of political history for many Filipinos who wanted to connect with the origin story of one of the country's most controversial leaders.
+The Davao property drew significant public interest, especially around the former president's birthday.
+The family had considered opening the house for public viewing, attracting crowds of supporters and tourists.
+The residence represented political history for many Filipinos connecting with the origin story of one of the country's most controversial leaders.

 Family Discussions and 'For Sale' Controversy

-The house has not been without its share of family drama.
-Last year, a "for sale" sign reportedly appeared at the property, raising speculation about potential family tensions regarding the ancestral home.
-However, the sign was later removed following intervention from the former president himself, who stepped in to defuse what could have escalated into a public family feud.
-The episode highlighted the personal stakes involved in preserving family heritage alongside political legacy.
+Last year, a "for sale" sign appeared at the property, raising speculation about family tensions regarding the ancestral home.
+Former President Duterte personally stepped in to remove the sign, defusing what could have become a public family feud.
+The episode highlighted personal stakes in preserving family heritage alongside political legacy.

 Significance of the Davao Property

-The house represents more than just a family residence—it symbolizes the political journey of the Duterte family in Mindanao.
-Rodrigo Duterte served as mayor of Davao City for decades before ascending to the presidency in 2016.
-The Doña Luisa Village property served as the family base throughout his political career, hosting supporters, meeting political allies, and witnessing the rise of a leader who would later dominate national politics.
-The temporary closure marks a pause in the home's public chapter, as health considerations take precedence over tourism and curiosity-driven visits.
-There has been no announcement yet on when the house might reopen to visitors.
+The house symbolizes the political journey of the Duterte family in Mindanao.
+Rodrigo Duterte served as mayor of Davao City for decades before becoming president in 2016.
+The Doña Luisa Village property served as the family base throughout his political career, hosting supporters and witnessing the rise of a leader who dominated national politics.
+The temporary closure marks a pause as health considerations take precedence over tourism.
+No announcement has been made on when the house might reopen.